When a QuickBooks user has both checks and ACH payments to process, there are a few ways to identify the two groups to be paid.

-If you are using 2018 ACH Universal software, turn on the QuickBooks ‘Write Back’ feature (by clicking on the QuickBooks Integration icon > Settings tab > then ACH Settings.
+3. If you are using a current version of ACH Universal, turn on the QuickBooks ‘Write Back’ feature (by clicking on the QuickBooks Integration icon > Settings tab > ACH Settings.
 At the bottom of the page, check the box and be sure to click on the blue link for ‘Write back options’.
 This will allow you to set the ACH sequence numbers that appear in the QuickBooks bank register.

 Integrate with QuickBooks and create an ACH file.
-Only the vendors with banking information filled in on their QB profiles will come over to ACH Universal when integrating.
+Only the vendors with banking information filled in on their QuickBooks profiles will come over to ACH Universal when integrating.

 The resulting sequence in the bank register will reflect the ACH numbers and the check numbers.

 NOTE: The Write-Back feature may not work in certain virtual environments.